Janet came to see me, as most women do, with a range of uncomfortable symptoms. The one that confused her the most was the way her skin was changing.

 Estrogen impacts collagen production, hydration, and texture of the skin.
 When levels are low, sensitive skin and visible changes like fine lines, dry skin, and wrinkles may result.

-Another important hormone, DHEA, has been shown to increase collagen production, helping keep skin healthy.
-When DHEA levels are low, skin problems can result.
+DHEA, another important hormone, has been shown to increase collagen production, helping keep skin healthy.
+That means that when DHEA levels are low, skin problems can result.

 Both thyroid hormones and cortisol can also impact the skin’s appearance.
 Cortisol boosts production of oils in the glands, which can result in clogged pores and increased acne.
 The connection between imbalanced thyroid hormones and skin problems is well established, if not entirely understood.